davrzin/js-calculator/README.md

     Recommended extensions (optional, but helpful)

-    For more details on setting up your environment, refer to the SETUP.md file if provided in this repository.

 ### 2. Download the Project

 You have two options to get the project files:

 Option A – Clone via Git:

 git clone https://github.com/leonardo-istamilo/javascript-calculator.git